LavishSoftware/ISBoxerEVELauncher/README.md

 ![Screenshot](http://i.imgur.com/fe1Y7cl.png)

+# Recent changes
+Version 1.0.0.5 adds a simple way to stop re-entering the Master Password each time ISBoxer EVE Launcher is launched.
+Just keep a "master" ISBoxer EVE Launcher instance running, with the Master Password already entered.

 # ISBoxerEVELauncher
 An EVE Launcher supporting Inner Space and ISBoxer, and directly launching EVE.
 Secure password storage and 2-factor authentication are supported.